FlorianSchaetz/calc-challenge/readme.md

 # Java Discord Challenge #2: Bootiful Calculator

-Challenge from the folks at https://javadiscord.net/ - see https://github.com/Shaunwild97/CodingChallenges/tree/master/bootiful-calculator
+Challenge from the folks at the Java Discord - see https://github.com/Shaunwild97/CodingChallenges/tree/master/bootiful-calculator

 by Flo